Premises assessments toolkit and Primary Authority agreements

 Clarifying the role of authorised persons in Scotland

-We have updated our advice note on the role of authorised persons in Scotland (opens in new tab) to provide clarification on two issues:
+We have updated our advice note on the to provide clarification on two issues:

 Authorised persons are already operating within local authorities in Scotland by virtue of their existing powers.
 For example, environmental health officers authorised by local authorities will already be authorised persons.
 The note highlights that, “It is a matter for local authorities and Licensing Boards to consider how those officers are currently discharging their statutory functions under the Gambling Act”